mojaloop/mojaloop/contribute/Local-K8s-Development-Guide.md

 #### Scenario:

-A developer wants to test an enhancement for the Central Ledger Admin API which is running on the Minikube Kubern etes node against all down-stream dependencies to return `OK HELLOWORLD!` instead of `OK` on the /health probe.
+A developer wants to test an enhancement for the Central Ledger Admin API which is running on the Minikube Kubernetes node against all down-stream dependencies to return `OK HELLOWORLD!` instead of `OK` on the /health probe.

 #### Steps:

-1. Enable the docker registry on your K8s cluster
+1. Enable the docker registry on your Kubernetes cluster

     Run the following command: